-7. Vehicles and Plant
+7 Vehicles and Plant

-- 7.1 There are 5 front-line gritters available and 4 footpath tractors.
-There are a limited number of spare gritters available across Highland. - 7.2 Each vehicle treats, on average, 50km of Primary and Secondary routes followed by 50km of Other routes.
-Routes that are not classified as 'Primary', 'Secondary' or 'Other' are treated as a last priority if conditions dictate. - 7.3 Some footway tractors treat several villages, which involves travel time between routes, this will impact on the length of surface they can treat in a day.
+- 7.1 There are 24 gritters available and 10 footpath tractors.
+There are a limited number of spare gritters available across Highland. - 7.2 Each vehicle treats, on average, 46km of Primary and Secondary routes followed by 28km of Other routes.
+Routes that are not classified as 'Primary', 'Secondary' or 'Other' are treated as a last priority if conditions dictate.

+7.3 Some footway tractors treat several villages, which involves travel time between routes, this will impact on the length of surface they can treat in a day.

-8. Treatments
+8 Treatments

-- 8.1 Winter maintenance treatments consist of morning routes, evening precautionary treatment routes and, during extreme/poor conditions, continuous or all day treatments. - 8.2 All operations begin at 0600hrs and can continue to 2100hrs.
+- 8.1 Winter maintenance treatments consist of morning routes, evening precautionary treatment routes and, during extreme/poor conditions, continuous or all day treatments. - 8.2 Morning treatment for the following routes begins at 0500 hrs during adverse weather:- - A832 Braemore Junction to Dundonnel Depot - A862 Ardullie Roundabout Tulloch Avenue, Dingwall

+All other operations begin at 0600hrs and can continue to 2100hrs.
 Sunday operations begin at 0700hrs and treat Primary routes and service bus routes.
-The routes covered on a Sunday may be extended during snow conditions. - 8.3 Treatments consist of the application of pure salt or occasionally salt/sand mix and where required blading or ploughing of the road surface.
+The routes covered on a Sunday may be extended during snow conditions.

+8.3 Treatments consist of the application of pure salt or occasionally salt/sand mix and where required blading or ploughing snow from the road surface.
 A spread rate for salt application has been agreed by Council, dependent on weather conditions.

-9. Salt
+9 Salt

-9.1 The average annual usage of salt for Badenoch and Strathspey Area is approximately 5,500 tonnes.
+- 9.1 The average annual usage of salt for Ross and Cromarty is approximately 15,000 tonnes.
 Although the occurrence of snow lying on the roads has reduced, ice and frost remain prevalent especially on the higher routes.
-All Badenoch and Strathspey roads are over 150 metres above sea level.
-In the current year there is sufficient salt in stock or on order spread across our depot locations.

-9.2 Salt usage varies with prevailing weather conditions and typical usage levels are shown below:
+In the current year there is sufficient salt in stock or on order spread across our depot locations. - 9.2 Salt usage varies with prevailing weather conditions and typical usage levels are shown below:

-Evening Pre-treatment 20 tonnes
+Evening Pre-treatment 55 tonnes

-Morning treatment for ice 45 tonnes
+Morning treatment for ice 161 tonnes

-Snow (repeated treatments) 100 tonnes
+Snow (repeated treatments) 421 tonnes

-10. Provision of Grit/Salt Bins
+10 Provision of Grit/Salt Bins

 - 10.1 Grit/salt bins are generally placed at locations with steep gradients where we are not providing a regular road or footway gritting service. - 10.2 The bins are filled before the onset of winter conditions.
-They are replenished regularly over defined routes as well as on an ad-hoc basis as required subject to availability of resources. - 10.3 Requests for additional bins are considered taking into account the following factors:- - the elevation and steepness of the road/footpath; - whether a regular road or footway gritting service is already provided; - the needs and numbers of the regular users of the footpath/road; and - the resources available to service the bins
+They are replenished regularly over defined routes as well as on an ad-hoc basis as required subject to availability of resources.

+- 10.3 Requests for additional bins are considered taking into account the following factors: - the elevation and steepness of the road/footpath

+- whether a regular road or footway gritting service is already provided - the needs and numbers of the regular users of the footpath/road - the resources available to service the bins

-11. Co-ordination and Support for Other Services
+11 Co-ordination and Support for Other Services

-- 11.1 There is on-going co-ordination between Council Services and in particular Community Services, Care and Learning and the NHS, to close any local gaps in the winter maintenance service at the schools, care homes and housing estates.
-For example, Community Services supplies schools with salt suitable for facilities management staff to spread on the paths and roads within school grounds. - 11.2 At times of extreme weather, Council Services meet as a group to coordinate action to address issues of access to schools, health services and care services.
+- 11.1 There is on-going co-ordination between Council Services and in particular Community Services, Care and Learning and the NHS to close any local gaps in the winter maintenance service at the schools, care homes and housing estates.
+For example Community Services supplies schools with salt suitable for facilities management staff to spread on the paths and roads within school grounds. - At times of extreme weather, Council Services meet as a group to coordinate action to address issues of access to schools, health services and care services.
 Representatives from the Council's Emergency Planning section, Police, HIFRS, NHS; Transport Scotland, Trunk Road Operating Companies and other key agencies are involved it there is a requirement to consider the wider implications of a winter emergency.
 The meetings are normally chaired by a representative from the Chief Executive's Service.
 The Council's Press Office is kept informed to enable appropriate communication with the public through media and social networking channels.

-12. Exceptional Conditions
+12 Exceptional Conditions